pglombardo/PasswordPusher/README.md

 ## On Kubernetes

-We currently don't supply a prebuilt Kubernetes YAML file but you can deploy the above Docker images using [this documentation](https://docs.docker.com/get-started/kube-deploy/).
+We currently don't supply a prebuilt Kubernetes YAML file yet but you can deploy the above Docker images using [this documentation](https://docs.docker.com/get-started/kube-deploy/).

+## On Microsoft Azure

+See [this blog post](https://tamethe.cloud/pwpush-host-your-own-using-azure-containers/) on how to deploy PasswordPusher to Azure by Craig McLaren.

 ## On OpenShift